eldridgejm/publish/README.md

 > publish input output --ignore-directories labs
 ```

-See https://eldridgejm.github.io/publish/ for more documentation.
+That's pretty much it.
+See https://eldridgejm.github.io/publish/ for the full
+documentation.